Outline of San Marino

 The following outline is provided as an overview of and topical guide to San Marino:

 San Marino – small sovereign country located in the Apennine Mountains on the Italian Peninsula in Southern Europe.
 San Marino is a landlocked enclave, surrounded by Italy.
-One of the European microstates, San Marino has the smallest population of all the members of the Council of Europe and the 3rd highest GDP per capita in the world.
+One of the European microstates, San Marino has the smallest population of all the members of the Council of Europe and the 12th highest GDP per capita in the world.

-San Marino claims to be the oldest constitutional republic in the world, founded on 3 September 301, by Marinus of Rab, a Christian stonemason fleeing the religious persecution of Roman Emperor Diocletian.
+San Marino claims to be the oldest constitutional republic in the world, founded on 3 September 301, by Marinus, a Christian stonemason fleeing the religious persecution of Roman Emperor Diocletian.
 San Marino's constitution, dating back to 1600, is the world's oldest written constitution still in effect.